slackhq/go-audit/README.md

 # go-audit
-A replacement for linux auditd, written in go.

 ### About

-go-audit is a replacement for the auditd daemon that ships with many distros.
+go-audit is an alternative to the auditd daemon that ships with many distros.
 After having created an [auditd audisp](https://people.redhat.com/sgrubb/audit/) plugin to convert audit logs to json, I became interested in creating a replacement for the existing daemon.